-To list but a few, in Switzerland, Evan completed the renovation of Kulturcasino, a concert hall in Bern, and currently leads the renovation and extension of the Congress Centre in Zürich.
-He also supports the transformation of the Conservatoire de Musique de Genève, Switzerland.
-He also worked on one of the two highest European concert halls, along with Eckhard Kahle, the Andermatt Concert Hall (opened in 2019).
+To list but a few, in Switzerland, Evan completed the renovation of Casino Bern's concert hall, and currently leads the renovation and extension of the Congress Centre in Zürich.
+He also supports the construction of the Geneva Music Conservatory, Switzerland.
+He also worked on one of the two highest European concert halls, along with Eckhard Kahle, in Andermatt (opened in 2019).

-In Nuremberg, Germany, Evan is on the new concert hall project for the City; and in Moscow, Russia, he is leading the acoustic mission for the new dedicated space to contemporary art, GES_2.
+Evan is on the renovation and extension of the Congress Centre of Zürich, he also works on the new concert hall project for the City of Nurnberg; and in Moscow, Russia he is leading the acoustic mission for the new dedicated space to contemporary art, GES_2.

 Evan Green regularly publishes scientific articles in journals and conference proceedings.
 He is also a tutor at the Architectural Association, London, where he teaches acoustics in the Technical Studies programme.